CMakePP/CMinx/paper.md

 used in workflows that do not rely on Sphinx.
 Finally, CMinx has a CMake API to integrate more easily into existing CMake workflows.

-Concurrent with the submission of this manuscript, we have also released the first production version of CMinx, version 1.0.0.
-CMinx can be obtained from the Python Packaging Index via "`pip install CMinx`".
-Alternatively, CMinx can be used as a CMake module via CMake's "`FetchContent`" command.
-Despite only just releasing 1.0.0, the CMinx GitHub organization has already started to see attention and interest from developers not affiliated with the authors.
-So while CMinx might not be considered research software, we anticipate CMinx to be a useful productivity tool for the large swath of research software that uses CMake as their build system.

 # Acknowledgements

 This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.

-The authors would also like to acknowledge GitHub users ni-fgenois, ni-dschiller, dschiller, and zachcran for discussions, bug-reports, and bug-fixes.
+The authors would also like to acknowledge GitHub users dschiller, ni-dschiller,  ni-fgenois, peanutfun, and zachcran for sdiscussions, bug-reports, and bug-fixes.

 # References